 GSM handover process

 Although there are several forms of GSM handover as detailed above, as far as the mobile is concerned, they are effectively seen as very similar.
-There are a number of stages involved in undertaking a GSM handover from one cell or base station to another.
+The mobile handset only sees that it is changing from one base station to another.

 The mobile scans these and reports back the quality of the link to the BTS.
 In this way the mobile assists in the handover decision and as a result this form of GSM handover is known as Mobile Assisted Hand Over (MAHO).